Hex4C59/SE_IMR_MTL_KD/.github/instructions/prompt.instructions.md

 7. Code must be low-coupling and high-cohesion; implement only basic functionality, no redundant error handling, follow KISS.
 8. Variable names: English, snake_case.
 9. Every script must expose a command-line interface using argparse and provide `-h` help.
+10. The content replied to the user must be in Chinese